 Roasted Broccolini is a super easy veggie side dish!
 Ready in under 20 minutes and using only a few simple ingredients, it’s perfect for a busy weeknight when you’re just trying to get dinner on the table, fast.

-We love roasted broccolini because it’s a little more unique than your basic broccoli or carrots, and it has a deliciously nutty flavor when roasted.
+We love roasted broccolini because it’s a little more unique than your basic broccoli or carrots, cooks faster than typical oven roasted veggies and it has a deliciously nutty flavor when roasted.
 This baby broccoli cooks in half the time, the recipe only requires a few pantry ingredients and only 5 minutes of prep.
 The whole dish is ready in less than 20 minutes.

 You only need 4 super simple ingredients to make this delicious broccolini recipe.

 Broccolini – You can find broccolini in bunches in the produce section.
 It looks like broccoli, but the stalks are longer and the florets smaller.